passiv/snaptrade-sdks/sdks/csharp/docs/OptionsApi.md

 <a name="listoptionholdings"></a>
 # **ListOptionHoldings**
-> List&lt;OptionsHoldings&gt; ListOptionHoldings (string userId, string userSecret, Guid accountId)
+> List&lt;OptionsPosition&gt; ListOptionHoldings (string userId, string userSecret, Guid accountId)

 Get the options holdings in the account